-To this day Fremantle is functions as a major Australian port.
+To this day Fremantle functions as a major Australian port.
 It is also the main launching point for people visiting Rottnest Island and arrival port for visiting cruise liners.
-Fremantle has an eclectic mix of artisan shopsand cafes.
-Lunch at either the Freo Art Centre or the 100-year old Freo markets are always well worth the effort.
-If you want to learn more about the Ports history a visit to the WA Maritime museum should be on your itinerary.
+Fremantle has an eclectic mix of artisan shops and cafes.
+Lunch at either the Freo Art Centre or the 100-year old Freo markets is always well worth the effort.
+If you want to learn more about the Ports history a visit to the WA Maritime Museum should be on your itinerary.
 To complete the ocean theme, you can even go inside a submarine.

 The beaches around Freo are also world-class.
-Leighton beach to the north is an excellent spot for wind and kitesurfing.
+Leighton Beach to the north is an excellent spot for wind and kitesurfing.
 Port and South beach are both excellent swimming beaches.
-Port and Leighton beach are both great for snorkelling.
+Port and Leighton beach are both great for snorkeling.
 Although you should avoid the beach in the late afternoon.
 The infamous south-westerly wind known as the “Fremantle Doctor” pick up and can make it unpleasant.

 A visit to Freo is not complete without visiting the iconic Freo Prison.
 It is the only World Heritage listed site in the metropolitan area.
 There are several tours on offer.
 If you are brave enough the prison offers night tours by torchlight.
 Or if adventure is more your thing, you can even climb underneath the prison and do a water tunnel tour.
 For the less daring you can have ample fun during a daytime visit.

 You will never be disappointed with a dinner on the Fishing Boat Harbour to taste some local seafood.
 There are also a few microbreweries in the area to sample some real Australian beer.
 Live music and performance artists are often performing along the cappuccino strip at night and this is an ideal way to end your day exploring Fremantle.